torproject/onionbalance/docs/v3/status-socket.rst

 or by `ONIONBALANCE_STATUS_SOCKET_LOCATION` environment variable (environment takes precedence).

-If neither is given, teh socket file is not opened.
+If neither is given, the socket file is not opened.

 Example config file: